Summary

 Explore

-Students watch or play the science game "Flap to the Future," drawing on what they see to create a Cognitive Comic depicting an organism's evolutionary change.
+Students watch or play the science game “Flap to the Future” and draw a Cognitive Comic depicting an organism’s evolutionary change.

 Explain

-Students view a diagram and discuss their observations on similar mammalian bone structures, then watch a clip to develop an understanding of homologous structures.
+Students analyze diagrams of similar mammalian bone structures and watch a video to deepen their understanding of homologous structures.

 Extend

-Students view x-rays of animal hands and match them to various animals.
-Then, students develop a Claim, Evidence, Reasoning (CER) statement about the relationship between those animals based on their bone structures.
+Students match x-rays of animal hands to the animal they belong to then develop a Claim, Evidence, Reasoning (CER) statement about the relationship between the animals based on their bone structures.

 Evaluate